United States Navy Chaplain Corps: Qualifications

 The Navy accepts clergy from religious denominations and faith groups.
 Clergy must be endorsed by an approved endorsing agency.
 Once endorsed, clergy must meet requirements established by the Department of the Navy including age and physical fitness requirements.
 A chaplain's ecclesiastical endorsement can be withdrawn by the endorser at any time, after which the chaplain is no longer able to serve as a chaplain.

 Qualified applicants must be U.S. citizens at least 21 years old; meet certain medical and physical fitness standards; hold a bachelor's degree, with no less than 120 semester hours from a qualified educational institution; and hold a post-baccalaureate graduate degree, which includes 72 semester hours of graduate-level coursework in theological or related studies.
 At least one-half of these hours must include topics in general religion, theology, religious philosophy, ethics, and/or the foundational writings from one's religious tradition.
 Accredited distance education graduate programs are acceptable.

 Chaplains then attend the Navy Chaplain School at Ft.
 Jackson, South Carolina, at the Armed Forces Chaplaincy Center (AFCC).

 The Navy has a "Chaplain Candidate Program Officer" (CCPO) Program for seminary students interested in obtaining a commission before completing their graduate studies.

 Naval Chaplaincy School and Center

 The Naval Chaplaincy School and Center (NCSC) is located at Naval Station Newport in Rhode Island.
 Its mission is to train, develop, and inspire chaplains and religious program specialists to pursue excellence as they strengthen the soul of the warfighter, the family, and the fleet.
 The NCSC trains Navy chaplains (1945, 4105, 4100) and religious program specialists (RP) to fulfill a critical role in helping the Department of the Navy achieve and maintain a ready force.
-Accession-level RP training is located at Naval Technical Training Center Meridian, Mississippi.